terms and conditions of entry

 The committee reserves the right to reproduce images of all entered works for the purpose of promotion of the work/s, the artist and SITG.
 Acknowledgements of authorship will be made where possible/appropriate.

-Artists are invited to propose and host workshops during the exhibition period that will be advertised as part of the exhibition programme.
+Artists are invited to propose and host workshops during the exhibition period that will be advertised as part of the exhibition program.
 Proposals should be submitted at the time of application and discussed with the SITG committee representative.
-In general, our preference is for workshops to be offered for free to the public and held on weekends when vistation is highest.
+In general, our preference is for workshops to be offered for free to the public and held on weekends when visitation is highest.
 Where materials or other costs need to be covered to make the workshop viable, this can be discussed with the STIG committee on a case-by-case basis and appropriate ticketing established.